 Multiplex panel design

-We initially screened 24 microsatellite primer pairs originally developed for cattle, domestic sheep, deer (Odocoileus spp.) or other cervids, from which we selected 10 loci and a sex marker based on successful amplification, size distribution of the alleles, polymorphism, and primer compatibility based on predictions of the Autodimer program through the STRBase website (Ruitberg 2001).
-Fluorescent tags (Figure.
-1) were added to the 5’ ends of the forward primers in order to distinguish between any overlap between the microsatellite loci and the sex marker incorporated into the final multiplex panel.
-These polymorphic loci ranged form 2 (ADCYC) to 12 (SBTD04 & ETH152) alleles per locus.
+We initially screened 24 microsatellite primer pairs originally developed for cattle, domestic sheep, deer (Odocoileus spp.) or other cervids.
+From these, we selected 10 loci and a sex marker based on successful amplification, size distribution of the alleles, polymorphism, and primer compatibility based on predictions of the Autodimer program through the STRBase website (Ruitberg 2001).
+Fluorescent tags were added to the 5’ ends of the forward primers in order to distinguish between any overlap between the microsatellite loci and the sex marker incorporated into the final multiplex panel (Figure.
+1).
+These polymorphic loci ranged from 2 (ADCYC) to 12 (SBTD04 & ETH152) alleles per locus.

 Figure 1.
 Fluorescent dye label colors - blue, (FAM), green (VIC), red (PET), and yellow (NED), relative to PCR product size ranges.

-DNA samples were amplified using Qiagen’s Multiplex PCR Kit.
+DNA samples were amplified using a Qiagen Multiplex PCR Kit.
 Products were electrophoretically separated using an ABI 3730 Genetic Analyzer and analyzed using the software STRand (Veterinary Genetics Laboratory, UC Davis) to determine genotypes (Figure 2).
-Alleles sizes are called in relations to the Genescan 500-LIZ size standard (pink peaks) that is incorporated into the genotyping process.
+Allele sizes are called relative to the Genescan 500-LIZ size standard that is incorporated into the genotyping process.

 ,

 Figure 2.
 Electropherogram of the multiplex for Columbian black-tailed deer.
-The X-axis measures the size in base pairs.
+The X-axis measures the allele size in base pairs.
 The Y-axis measures the intensity of fluorescent peaks in relative fluorescent units.

 Multiplex Optimization